How to Froth Milk Without a Frother: 5 Home Methods

 - Let the foam rest for 30 seconds before using—this allows the texture to stabilise and large bubbles to rise and pop.

 Safety note: Ensure your blender lid is secure.
 Hot milk can create pressure, so start on low speed and increase gradually.
 Never use a sealed bullet-style blender for hot liquids.
 For more coffee brewing safety tips, check our comprehensive guide.
+An immersion blender works equally well and is often easier to control in a deep jug or tall container.

 Method 5: The Microwave Finish (Jar Method Enhancement)